lihop/godot-xterm/docs/introduction.md

 ### Fonts

-- The Hack regular font is bundled with GodotXterm as the default Terminal font.
-This is also the default monospace font of the Godot editor.
-See the {{ '[full license]({}/addons/godot_xterm/themes/fonts/hack/LICENSE.md)'.format(repo) }}.
+- The [JetBrains Mono](https://www.jetbrains.com/lp/mono/) NL (no ligatures) Regular font is bundled with GodotXterm as the default Terminal font.
+  This is same as the default monospace font used by the Godot editor.
+  It is released under the terms of the {{ '[SIL Open Font License]({}/addons/godot_xterm/themes/fonts/jet_brains_mono/OFL.txt)'.format(repo) }}.

 ### Nonbundled Resources